-Not sure where to start volunteering?
-You can start by joining clubs at Thomas Jefferson Academy.
 Many clubs have opportunities for you to volunteer for community service.
-You can also search for volunteer opportunites by calling local churches and hospitals.
-Sometimes the office will get a call from local groups searching for volunteers to help.
-Any volunteer opportunities that the office is made aware of will be announced and added to this page.
+You can also search for volunteer opportunities by calling local churches and hospitals.
+Any volunteer opportunities that the office is aware of will be announced and added to this page.
 If you feel adventurous, plan your own service project with an adult sponsor.

 "Volunteer Louisiana, the state service commission for Louisiana, was established in 1993 under the Office of the Lieutenant Governor and strives to promote national service and volunteerism throughout the state.